thijse/Arduino-CmdMessenger/README.markdown

 - Send queued commandssds
 - use the CollapseCommandStrategy

+### SimpleWatchdog
+This example shows the usage of the watchdog for communication over virtual serial port:
+- Use auto scanning and connecting
+- Use watchdog

+### SimpleBluetooth
+This example shows the usage of the watchdog for communication over Bluetooth, tested with the well known JY-MCU HC-05 and HC-06
+On Arduino side, this uses the  SimpleWatchdog.ino script as the previous example
+- Use bluetooth connection
+- Use auto scanning and connecting
+- Use watchdog

 ### TemperatureControl

 This example expands the previous ArduinoController example.
 The PC will now send a start command to the Arduino, and wait for a response from the Arduino.
 The Arduino will start sending temperature data and the heater steering value data which the PC will plot in a chart.
 With a slider we can set the goal temperature, which will make the PID software on the controller adjust the setting of the heater.